thomasthehacker/Python-.py-file-Base64-Obfuscator-encoder/README.md

 ## Installation

-You only need python3, I made it so that you dont need to install extra library's
+You only need python3, I made it so that you dont need to install extra library's You can also download it from My website : [Thomasthehacker's site](https://thomasthehacker.github.io)
 ## Usage

 ```python